 |Hispanic or Latino||107|

-Stats appeals to people across the globe.
+Americans aren’t the only ones with an interest in Stats.
 About 62.1% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea

 Master’s Degree Starting Salary

 The median early-career salary of statistics students with a master’s degree is $81,500 a year according to 2017-2018 data from the U.S. Department of Education.
 During this timeframe, most salaries fell between $73,750 (25th percentile) and $91,950 (75th percentile).

 Note that some of these people may have jobs that are not directly related to a stats degree.

 Stats majors often go into careers where salaries can range from $87,140 to $116,250 (25th to 75th percentile).
 This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.